data-lessons/library-sql-DEPRECATED/01-sql-basic-queries.md

 > ## Challenge
 >
-> What would be a nice challenge ?
+> Write a query that returns the title, first_author, citation_count,
+> author_count, month and year

 ## Filtering